MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-upsert-insert-update-record.md

 If the `If-Match: *` request header is not included, the `PATCH` request is treated like an `Upsert` and a new record will be created if no records matching the keys in the URL are found.
 However, unlike the SDK, the response will not tell you whether a record was created.
 The status response will be `204 No Content` in either case.

 If you include a `Prefer: return=representation` request header the system will return a `201 Created` status for `Create`, and a `200 OK` status for `Update`.
-This adds an additional `Retrieve` operation so it has an impact on performance, which is why you are using `Upsert` in the first place.
+This adds an additional `Retrieve` operation so it has an impact on performance.
 If you use this option, make sure that the `$select` query option you add only includes the primary key value.
 More information:

 - [Create with data returned](webapi/create-entity-web-api.md#create-with-data-returned)
 - [Update with data returned](webapi/update-delete-entities-using-web-api.md#update-with-data-returned)